viamrobotics/docs/docs/components/realsense-cam.md

 ```

-In the **Remote Control** tab, you can now see both the individual 2D camera streams, as well as the point cloud camera of the combined color and depth image that you created with align_color_depth.
+In the **Remote Control** tab, you can now see both the individual 2D camera streams, as well as the point cloud camera of the combined color and depth image that you created with join_color_depth.

 # Using the HTTP server